flutter/flutter/specs/style.md

      //   if settings.forceCache is true, return the cached value
      //   if neither dirty bit is set, return the cached value
      //   if the cascade dirty bit is not set (value dirty is set) then
+     //    - clear any pending lifetime-enforcing tasks for this
+     //      property/pseudoElement pair on this render node
-     //     resolve the value using the same StyleValue object
+     //    - resolve the value using the same StyleValue object
      //       - with firstTime=false on the resolver settings
      //       - with the cached state object if any
      //       - jump to "cache" below
      // if settings.forceCache is true, return null
+     // - clear any pending lifetime-enforcing tasks for this
+     //   property/pseudoElement pair on this render node
      // - if there's an override declaration with the property (with
-     //   the pseudo or without), then get the value object from there and
-     //   jump to "resolve" below.
-     // - if there's an element and it has a style declaration with the property
-     //   (with the pseudo or without), then get the value object from there
+     //   the pseudo or without), then get the value object from there
      //   and jump to "resolve" below.
+     // - if there's an element and it has a style declaration with
+     //   the property (with the pseudo or without), then get the
+     //   value object from there and jump to "resolve" below.
-     // - if it's not an inherited property, or if there's no parent, then get the
+     // - if it's not an inherited property, or if there's no parent,
-     //   default value and jump to "resolve" below.
+     //   then get the default value and jump to "resolve" below.
-     // - call the parent render node's getProperty() with the same property
+     // - call the parent render node's getProperty() with the same
-     //   but no settings, then cache that value as the value for this element
+     //   property but no settings, then cache that value as the value
-     //   with the given pseudoElement, with no StyleValue object, no resolver
+     //   for this element with the given pseudoElement, with no
-     //   settings, and set the state to null.
+     //   StyleValue object, no resolver settings, and set the state
+     //   to null.
      // resolve:
-     //   - get a new resolver settings object
+     //   - get a new resolver settings object (or reset an existing one)
      //     - if the obtained StyleValue object is different than the
-     //     cached StyleValue object, or if there is no cached object, then set
+     //       cached StyleValue object, or if there is no cached
-     //     the resolver settings to firstTime=true, otherwise it's the same object
+     //       object, then set the resolver settings to
+     //       firstTime=true, otherwise it's the same object and set
-     //     and set firstTime=false.
+     //       firstTime=false.
-     //   - set the resolver settings' state to the current state for this
+     //     - set the resolver settings' state to the current state
-     //     pseudoElement/property combination
+     //       for this pseudoElement/property combination
      //   - using the obtained StyleValue object, call resolve(),
      //     passing it this node and the resolver settings object.
      //   - jump to "cache" below
      // cache:
-     //   - update the cache with the obtained value and resolver settings
+     //   - update the cache with the obtained value and resolver
+     //     settings
      //   - reset the dirty bits
-     //   - if the resolver settings' getShouldSaveState() method returns false,
+     //   - if the resolver settings' getShouldSaveState() method
-     //     then discard any cached state, otherwise, cache the new state
+     //     returns false, then discard any cached state, otherwise,
+     //     cache the new state
+     //   - if the resolver settings' lifetime is not infinity, then
+     //     queue a lifetime-enforcing task for the appropriate time
+     //     in the future which calls cascadedValueDirty for this
+     //     property/pseudoElement pair on this render node

-  readonly attribute RenderNodeStyleDeclarationList overrideStyles;
+  attribute RenderNodeStyleDeclarationList overrideStyles;
-     // mutable; initially empty
+     // mutable; initially null
      // this is used when isGhost is true, and can also be used more generally to
      // override styles from the layout manager (e.g. to animate a new node into view)
+     // this is the only arbitrarily mutable state of a RenderNode object

   private void cascadedValueChanged(PropertyHandle property, String pseudoElement = '');
   private void cascadedValueDirty(PropertyHandle property, String pseudoElement = '');